 - Track 13-4Loose skin on the face or neck

 Carboxytherapy refers to the cutaneous and subcutaneous administration of carbon dioxide gas [CO2] for therapeutic purposes.
-Treatments are quick, comfortable, effective with no down time.
-CO2 gas stimulates blood flow with several consequences: skin elasticity improvement, peau d'orange cellulite reduction, localized fat reduction and collagen production stimulation.
-Carboxytherapy is a good alternative to liposuction for person who are not willing to go through anesthesia and surgical operations.
+Treatments are quick, comfortable and effective with no down time.
+CO2 gas stimulates blood flow with several consequences: skin elasticity improvement, cellulite reduction, localized fat reduction and collagen production stimulation.
+Carboxytherapy is a good alternative to liposuction for person who is not willing to go through anesthesia and surgical operations.

 - Track 14-1Cellulite reduction